payalshaha/Payal_Shah_PromptEngineering/Payal_shah_PromptEngineering.md

 You are an HR professional.
 Write a polite email declining a job offer but expressing interest in future opportunities.

 **V3 Prompt (Final):**
 You are a corporate HR manager.
-Write a polite and professional email declining a job offer due to another opportunity, but keep the relationship positive and express interest in future collaboration.
+Write a polite and professional email declining a job offer due to another opportunity, while maintaining a positive relationship and expressing interest in future collaboration.

 **Final Output:**
 Dear Hiring Manager,
-Thank you very much for offering me the position...
-I have decided to pursue another opportunity...
+Thank you very much for offering me the position at your esteemed organization.
+After careful consideration, I have decided to accept another opportunity that aligns closely with my current career goals.
+This was not an easy decision, as I truly appreciate your time and effort throughout the interview process.
+I hold your organization in high regard and hope we may have the opportunity to collaborate in the future.
+Sincerely,
+Payal Shah

 ---